Tyler Shandro: Family

 Shandro is married to Andrea and they have two children.
 His great-uncle Andrew Shandro served as a Member of the Legislative Assembly (MLA) for the Whitford electoral district from 1913 to 1922 representing the Liberal Party of Alberta.
 The hamlet of Shandro, Alberta in Two Hills County is named in honour of Shandro's ancestors.

 Political career (2019–present)

 Early political involvement

 Shandro was a long time volunteer with the Progressive Conservative (PC) Association of Alberta.
 Following the party's defeat in the 2015 Alberta general election, Shandro ran unsuccessfully for party president against Katherine O'Neill.
-During this time Shandro rejected calls to merge the PCs with the Wildrose Party, calling the idea "insulting to most of our members".
-Following Jason Kenney's entrance into provincial politics, Shandro supported the amalgamation, and wrote one of the legal briefs arguing the amalgamation was legally possible.
+During this time Shandro rejected calls to merge the PCs with the Wildrose Party, describing how "I don't think it's legally permissible".
+However, after joining the Alberta Conservative Consolidation Committee (an organization of conservative lawyers), Shandro supported the amalgamation and wrote one of the legal briefs arguing the amalgamation was legally possible.
 Shandro served on the committee which set out the terms forming the UCP following the 2017 merger of the PCs and Wildrose Party.